PantACRO4life/MC-Server-Guide/Rules.rst

 _______________

-Quarry swap block tolarate any world Max 100x100 area
+Quarry that swaps blocks is tolarated in any world at Max 100x100 area

-Quarry that dig down are only in Quarry World
+Quarry that dig holes are only in Quarry World

-For quarrying more than 100x100 area go in Quarry World
+For quarrying more than 100x100 area go in the Quarry World

 _______________